 Release Date: Oct 1, 2018

 Mario Kart Arcade GP VR is the most recent Mario Kart arcade release, appearing in virtual reality arcades in 2018.
 The game features a dramatic shift in the traditional formula by replacing Item Boxes with balloons used to store items.
-Once a player has obtained a balloon, they must then make a variety of hand gestures to use said item, with each item type assigned a unique gesture.
+Once a player has obtained a balloon, they must then make a variety of hand gestures to use it, with each item type assigned a unique gesture.

 The VR title includes a much smaller roster, with players only able to select Mario, Luigi, Peach, or Yoshi.
 During races, AI-controlled Bowser and Wario appear, despite not being playable in the game.